A Brief History of CIGI

 RENEWAL AND STRATEGIC PLAN

 By 2010, CIGI was producing over 100 publications annually and employing more than 30 global governance experts across its research programs.
 Some projects had considerable impact — most notably, CIGI’s proposals for innovation in the G8 system helped lead to the creation of the G20 leaders group.
 In 2010, the organization renewed its research program themes and produced a five-year strategic plan (2010−2015) ahead of CIGI’s tenth anniversary in 2011.
-Under this plan, the think tank is focusing its programs of research and policy development in four areas: Global Economy, Global Security, Environment and Energy and Development.
-The plan also states CIGI’s vision, mission and beliefs, and outlines a series of goals and tactics to help ensure the think tank has influence and impact with measurable results of its work.
+The plan states CIGI’s vision, mission and beliefs, and outlines a series of goals and tactics to help ensure the think tank has influence and impact with measurable results of its work.

 NEW PARTNERSHIPS AND THE WAY FORWARD